-ANMC changed its name to the Australian Nursing and Midwifery Accreditation Council (ANMAC) in November 2010 to reflect its principal role as an accrediting authority.
+ANMC changed its name to ANMAC in November 2010 to reflect its principal role as an accrediting authority.
 Under the National Law, ANMAC:

 - is also responsible for monitoring education providers and nursing and midwifery programs of study leading to registration or endorsement - has the delegated responsibility as the accrediting authority to systematically review professionspecific accreditation standards underpinning all nursing and midwifery programs of study under its mandate.